-M. Andree Green Checkley, Esq. was named Director of the Prince George's County Planning Department in January, 2017.
+M. Andree Checkley, Esq. was named Director of the Prince George's County Planning Department in January 2017.
 Ms. Checkley brings to the Planning Director position more than twenty years of specialized experience in the practice of land use law and policy development, as well as considerable management experience that includes six years as County Attorney for Prince George's County.
 Prior to her appointment as County Attorney, Ms. Checkley served eleven years as the Commission's Supervising Attorney and lead counsel for its Prince George's County legal team, presiding over a specialized unit dealing primarily with the administrative process and litigation related to zoning, planning and the regulation of real estate development.
 Her extensive experience also includes private sector practice and litigating land use cases in Maryland's trial and appellate courts.
-Ms. Checkley earned her Juris Doctorate degree from The American University, Washington College of Law and is a member of the National Bar Association, the American Bar Association, the Maryland State Bar Association, the J. Franklyn Bourne Bar Association, the Prince George's County Bar Association, and the District of Columbia Bar Association.
-She is a 2014 Graduate of Leadership Greater Washington, holds membership in the Urban Land Institute (ULI), and is active in a number of community organizations.
+Ms. Checkley earned her Juris Doctorate degree from The American University, Washington College of Law and is a member of the J. Franklyn Bourne Bar Association, the Prince George's County Bar Association, and the District of Columbia Bar Association.
+She is a 2014 Graduate of Leadership Greater Washington, holds membership in the Urban Land Institute (ULI), and is active in several community organizations.